madantimalsina/larnd-sim-example/README.md

 ```

 This will locally clone `larnd-sim` and create a Python virtual environment `larnd-sim.venv` for its dependencies.
 Since `larnd-sim` is installed with the `-e` option to `pip install`, you don't need to re-run `pip install` after modifying the code.

+### CUDA version

+The scripts attempt to use the `CUDA_HOME` environment variable to detect the CUDA version, and then install the appropriate version of `cupy` (e.g. `cupy-cuda12x` for CUDA 12).
+To explicitly set the major version, do e.g. `export LARNDSIM_CUDA_VERSION=12`.
+The virtual environment will be named according to the CUDA version (e.g. `larnd-sim.cuda12.venv`).
+If you want to try a different CUDA version, you can load CUDA and then re-run the installer to create the venv.

 ## The wrapper script